 Previous Version from April 2014.
 Even older, JMP version from 2013.
 Additional Appendix.
 Data available on request.

 Media: VoxEU version.
 Blog post by Ryan Avent for The Economist.
 Equitablog.
 Naked Capitalism.
 Guest post for Econbrowser, "The Cause of Secular Stagnation?
 Relative Prices, Trade, and the People’s Republic of China”.
 Paper also cited again in The Economist.
 This paper won the Wim Meeusen Prize, awarded annually to the best paper presented at the "Economics of Global Interactions" conference in Bari, Italy.

 Through the Looking Glass: A WARPed View of Real Exchange Rate History.
+Older Version.
 2013.
-With Ju Hyun Pyun (Korea University).
 Under Review.

 Commonly used trade-weighted real exchange rate indices are computed as indices-of-indices, and thus do not adequately account for growth in trade with developing countries.
 Weighted Average Relative Price (WARP) indices solve this problem but do not control for productivity differences, as developing countries are observed to have lower price levels via the Balassa-Samuelson effect.
 In this paper, we remedy these problems in two ways.
 First we propose a Balassa-Samuelson productivity adjustment to Weighted Average Relative Price indices (BS-WARP).
 Secondly, we introduce a Weighted Average Relative Unit Labor Cost index (WARULC) for manufacturing and show that this measure does a much better job predicting trade imbalances and declines in manufacturing employment than the IMF's Relative ULC measure created as an index-of-indices.
 Our series reveal that for many countries currently mired in liquidity traps, relative prices reached historic highs heading into the financial crisis of 2008.
 We document that in 2002 -- during the surprisingly sudden collapse in US manufacturing -- US relative prices had not been that high relative to trading partners since the worst year of the Great Depression.